-Within the framework of the Joint EU Resettlement Programme, Belgium has put in place a structured resettlement project since 2013.
-The number of resettled refugees is gradually increasing on a 2-yearly basis.
+Within the framework of the European Resettlement programme, Belgium has put in place a structural resettlement project in 2013.

 IOM supports the Government of Belgium with travel and other resettlement related services upon request of the governmental agencies dealing with the implementation of the resettlement programme, namely the Federal Agency for the Reception of Asylum Seekers (Fedasil) and the Office of the Commissioner General for Refugees and Stateless Persons (CGRS).

-Moreover, IOM assists Fedasil in providing pre-departure cultural orientation training.
-The training consists of interactive games and exercises with the refugees on the different cultures, traditions, norms and values and tackles the phenomenon of culture shock.
+Moreover, IOM assists Fedasil in providing pre-departure orientation and pre-embarkation training.
+The training consists of interactive games and exercises with the refugees on different cultures, traditions, norms and values and tackles the phenomenon of culture shock.
 This training is key to prepare the refugees for a successful integration into Belgian society.

-For the travel of the refugees, IOM facilitates the visa processing, books the domestic and international flights and provides assistance pre-departure, during transit as well as on arrival in Brussels, where IOM facilitates the immigration and customs.
+For the travel of the refugees, IOM facilitates the visa processing, books the domestic and international flights and provides assistance pre-departure, during transit as well as on arrival in Brussels, where IOM facilitates the immigration and customs checks.

 In 2020, Belgium welcomed 176 Syrian refugees from Turkey and Lebanon within the frame of the Belgian Resettlement programme.
 133 of them travelled from Lebanon, while the remaining 43 persons travelled from Turkey.
 Unlike any other years, 2020 was marked by the COVID-19 pandemic, which had a huge impact on all international movements.
 To this end, IOM adopted a range of measures to minimize the risk of transmission during movements, and planned adaptations in pre-departure activities, such as social distancing measures, distribution of face masks and all beneficiaries undergo a PCR test before departure.